Age Pension and planning your retirement

 The Work Bonus is an incentive for pensioners past age pension age to remain in the workforce by increasing the amount you can earn before your pension is reduced.
 You do not need to apply for the Work Bonus.
 If you receive eligible employment income, we will automatically apply the Work Bonus to your income test.

-For people who reached age pension age before 20 September 2009 the Pension Bonus Scheme provides a lump sum incentive for older Australians to remain in the workforce and defer claiming Age Pension.
+The Pension Bonus Scheme provides a lump sum incentive for older Australians to remain in the workforce and defer claiming Age Pension.
 To be eligible for a bonus, you must be a registered member of the scheme.
+The scheme is closed to new registrations.
 Conditions apply.

 Pensioner Concession Card